LuciferMorningstarDev/discord-voicechatbot/README.md

 ---

+If you want to have a new language supportet in [our official bot](https://bit.ly/discord-voicechatbot) create a fork / translate to a new language and then simply create a pull request.
+After some time and checking your request, the language will be active if everything is setup correctly.

+---

 discord-voicechatbot | Copyright (c) 2022 | [LuciferMorningstarDev](https://github.com/LuciferMorningstarDev) | Licensed under the MIT License

 A copy of the LICENSE should be in project folder.